Suv-2710/DSPS-PRACTICAL/README.md

 # DSPS-PRACTICAL
-Implementation of the concept linear search and array
+Implementation of the concept of data structure and problem solving using c++